TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 **Additional Resources:**
 * More videos about [Javascript Functions from wickedlysmart.com](http://wickedlysmart.com/learning-javascript-functions-part-2/)
+* Reading: The first several sections of the [Javascript 101 tutorial on learn.jquery.com](http://learn.jquery.com/javascript-101/).
+* Interactive: Do the additional sections in the [Codeacademy Javascript Track](http://www.codecademy.com/tracks/javascript).

 ##### jQuery:
 What about [jQuery](http://skillcrush.com/2012/07/23/jquery/)?
-It's a library of commonly used javascript widgets and functions that more or less has taken the internet by storm.
-It's actually written in javascript so you don't have to go through the pain of building a popup modal dialog box, for example, the long way.
-It also gives you the incredibly easy ability to select elements on the webpage ("DOM elements") so you can start modifying their properties, whether that's hiding them, moving them, dropping down menus... it's all in your hands!
+It's a library of commonly used javascript widgets and functions that has more or less taken the internet by storm.
+It's written in javascript and it means that you don't have to go through the pain of building a popup modal dialog box or a dropdown menu, for example, the long way.
+It also gives you the incredibly easy ability to select elements on the webpage ("DOM elements") so you can start modifying their properties, whether that's hiding them, moving them, changing their contents... it's all in your hands!

 jQuery will let you take your javascript knowledge and start really diving into your webpages and messing with the elements.